strimzi/proposals/034-default-to-restricted-pod-security-profile.md

 That means that users will be able to also disable the new default settings completely just by setting `securityContext: {}`.
 (However, this would again need to be configured for each container separately).

-As mentioned above, Kaniko does not support running under the _restricted_ profile.
+As mentioned above, Kaniko does not support running under the _restricted_ profile since it currently needs to run under the `root` user.
 This is because in order to build the new container image it requires to run under the _baseline_ profile.
-Due to this, the operator will not set the restricted security context to the Kaniko pods.
+Due to this, the operator will not set the restricted security context to the Kaniko pods and they will keep running under the _baseline_ profile.
 Kafka Connect Build - which requires Kaniko - is optional part of Strimzi.
 Users who want to enforce the _restricted_ profile can build the Connect container image with additional plugins using a Dockerfile instead.